Ishgar14/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-This repository is a backup of my undergraduate Artificial Inelligence course.
+This repository is a backup of my undergraduate Artificial Intelligence course.